 You have to fight, just to have your voice heard.
 This is why you feel so tired – body and spirit.

 3. Being ‘the weaker sex’ is exhausting

 While you are fighting to hold it all together, to have your voice heard, to live up to the endless expectations… there are moments when you suddenly remember how vulnerable you are, simply because you’re a woman.

 When you realise that you could be in danger right now, and you place your keys between your fingers for protection.
-When you squeeze your bag to check if the rape alarm is in there.
-When you check who is around you and pick up your pace.
+The moment you squeeze your bag to check if the rape alarm is in there.
+Checking who is around you and picking up your pace.
 When you wind up your window as fast as you can.
 It spikes your adrenaline and switches on your flight or fight instinct.

 And let’s not forget the sobering, sickening fact that many women are harmed at the hands of their intimate partners every day.

 Sometimes being a woman is enough to make you feel scared.
 That is why you feel so tired.

 4. Being ‘the keeper’ is exhausting